Diethood » Recipes » Dinner Recipes » Cauliflower Casserole

 close up view of cauliflower broccoli casserole with sliced smoke sausages and cheese

-• Family-Friendly: It’s a hit with adults and kids alike.
-The creamy, cheesy texture appeals to younger palates, while adults can appreciate the depth of flavors.
+Family-Friendly.
+It’s a hit with adults and kids alike.
+The creamy, cheesy texture appeals to the younger crowd, while adults can appreciate the flavors and vegetables.
+No complicated steps or obscure ingredients here.
+This casserole is straightforward and perfect for weeknight dinners.

-a mix of smoked sausage, cauliflower, and broccoli florets in a baking dish
+A mix of smoked sausage, cauliflower, and broccoli florets in a baking dish.

 How to Make Cauliflower Casserole

-• Polish Sausage or Andouille Sausage: Or any other pre-cooked sausage.
+• Polish Sausage or Andouille Sausage – Or any other pre-cooked sausage.

-• Shredded Cheeses: Use your favorite blend.
+• Shredded Cheeses – Use your favorite blend.

 Directions